ditero/greetings-webapp/README.md

 You need to fork this repository.
 I will assume that you already have an account with Github and logged in.

 ## Steps on creating a clone of your fork
-1. On Github, navigate to your fork of this respository.
+1. On Github, navigate to your fork of this repository.
-2. Under the respository name, click **Clone or download**.
+2. Under the repository name, click **Clone or download**.
-3. In the Clone with HTTPs section,click the copy icon to copy the clone URL for the repository.
+3. In the Clone with HTTPs section, click the copy icon to copy the clone URL for the repository.
 4. Open Terminal
 5. Type `git clone` and then paste the URL you copied in Step 2.
 It will look like this, with your GitHub username instead of `YOUR-USERNAME`as shown below: